CMPablos/wikimedia-pageviews-analysis/README.md

 # Introduction
-This project demonstrates a data engineering pipeline that ingests Wikimedia Pageviews data, parses it into a table, and stores it in Parquet format for efficient querying.
-Analysis is then performed on the top page views per language and a trend analysis of those top pages over the last 24 hours.
-The workflow runs hourly, orchestrated by Kestra, with storage and transformations managed in BigQuery.
-The infrastructure for cloud resources is provisioned using Terraform, and both Kestra and Postgres are containerized using Docker Compose.
+This project demonstrates how open data can be leveraged to build scalable, cloud-native solutions for real-world use cases like news and media monitoring, trend detection, content recommendation, and public interest analytics.
+It implements a data pipeline that ingests Wikimedia Pageviews data, parses it into a structured table, and stores it in Parquet format for efficient querying.
+The pipeline performs hourly analysis on the top page views per language and tracks their 24-hour trends.
+The workflow is orchestrated by Kestra, with data stored and transformed in BigQuery.
+Infrastructure is provisioned using Terraform, and the pipeline runs in a containerized environment with Docker Compose, including a local Postgres instance for workflow metadata.

 ## Key components

+### Terraform
+Automates the provisioning and management of the cloud infrastructure.
+In this project its used to Create a Google Cloud Storage bucket and a BigQuery dataset.

+### Google Cloud Storage (GCS):
+Stores the parquet-formatted pageview data downloaded by Kestra.

+### BigQuery
+Used for data warehousing.
+Holds analysis-ready tables created by DBT

 ### Kestra:
-Manages the hourly job that downloads/parses data and triggers DBT to load data into BigQuery.
+Manages the hourly job that downloads data from Wikimedia into a GCS bucket, then triggers DBT to load data into BigQuery.

+### Data Build Tool (DBT):
+Handles SQL-based data transformations and modeling in BigQuery, turning the data loaded into the GCS bucket into analysis-ready tables in BigQuery.

 ### Postgres:
 Runs in a container alongside Kestra for metadata.

-### Google Cloud Storage:
-Parquet is chosen for size optimization and query performance.
-Files are stored in a bucket created by Terraform.

-### BigQuery
-Used for data warehousing.
-Holds analysis-ready tables created by DBT

-### Terraform
-Automates the provisioning and management of the cloud infrastructure.
-In this project its used to Create a Google Cloud Storage bucket and a BigQuery dataset.

 ### Docker Compose
-docker-compose up runs both Kestra and Postgres containers.
-Ensures an isolated environment that’s easy to spin up or tear down.
+To run both Kestra and Postgres containers, and to ensure an isolated environment that’s easy to spin up or tear down.

 ## Project architecture
 ![image info](./images/pageviews-architecture.png)